sarranetor/ex3/triangle_gperimeter/README.md

 ## Problem

-Given n random points sampled from a circumference fing the group that construct the triangle with the greatest perimeter.
+Given n random points sampled from a circumference find the group that construct the triangle with the greatest perimeter.

 ## Solutions